Try Out Our NEW Disneyland Ticket Calculator!

 Drinkwallah – Asia | Snack & Drink Stand

 Coca-Cola signs from across Asia bedeck the walls of Drinkwallah, a snack and drink stand near the bridge back to Discovery Island.
-Snag some Cinnamon-Glazed Almonds or Pecans and a refreshing Frozen Coca-Cola (with or without Captain Morgan Spiced Rum).
+Snag some Cinnamon-Glazed Almonds or Pecans and a refreshing Frozen Coca-Cola (with or without Captain Morgan Spiced Rum or Jack Daniel’s).

 Eight Spoon Café – Discovery Island | Snack & Drink Stand

 Exploring the massive Animal Kingdom park can be exhausting.
 Luckily, there’s nothing like a stick-to-your-ribs bowl of comfort food to keep you going.
-Stop into the Eight Spoon Café across from Adventurers Outpost for the Baked Macaroni & Cheese with Pulled Pork or the Baked Macaroni & Cheese with Shrimp and Sweet Chili Sauce
+Stop into the Eight Spoon Café across from Adventurers Outpost for the Baked Macaroni & Cheese with Pulled Pork or the sweet-meets-savory Pulled Pork – Jelly Doughnut Sandwich

 Flame Tree Barbecue – Discovery Island | Quick Service Restaurant